MeirDukhan/cba/README.md

 IMPORTANT
 ---------
 The EC2 instance created is an Amazon one, so login using the ec2-user@<IP address>
-	- ssh -i ~/.ssh/cba-challenge-key.pem ec2-user@<IP Address>
+	- **ssh -i ~/.ssh/cba-challenge-key.pem ec2-user@<IP Address>**

 Running a specific role
 -----------------------
 You can also run each role individualy.

-However the order od running matter: the EC2 instance must created last, after the key pair and the security croup have been created.
+However the order of running matter: the EC2 instance must created last, after the key pair and the security croup have been created.

 Key pair creation:
 	- ansible localhost -m include_role -a name=create_KP --vault-password-file vault-pass.txt

 Security Group creation:
 Note that creation of the security group requires the IP of your workstation as an extra parameter, to allow SSH and HTTP.
 	- ansible localhost -m include_role -a name=create_SG --vault-password-file vault-pass.txt --extra-vars "my_ip=<IP of my workstation>/32"

 EC2 instance creation
 	- ansible localhost -m include_role -a name=create_EC2_instance  --vault-password-file vault-pass.txt

 License
 -------